ksingh7/benchmarking-tools/fio/README.md

 how to use
 ---------
+1. Direct run
-sh fio_test.sh
+sh run_me.sh

+2. Run in background
-nohup sh fio_test.sh
+nohup sh run_me.sh &